 Project Profile Logistics

-15-minutes in length.
-Each Project Profile presentation is limited to 15 minutes and a maximum of seven (7) power point slides including any title slide and/or closing slide.
+three, 15-minute Project Profiles.
+Each Project Profile presentation is limited to 15 minutes and a maximum of seven (7) power point slides.
 The presentation may be made by a representative from the Platinum Associate Member company, by an electric cooperative CEO (or other staff) or a combination of the two.
 If you choose to have a representative from an electric cooperative speak, it is your responsibility to confirm their participation before providing the name to NRECA.

 Overall Review and Selection Criteria